 Mama’s Fish House

 Dine on fish so fresh they were literally caught 30 miles offshore!
-Escape the bustle of the big resorts and abscond with your lover for a lush meal for two at Mama’s Fish House.
-A revered Hawaiian haunt, Mama’s is a little slice of Polynesian paradise located on Maui.
+Escape the bustle of the big resorts and abscond with your lover for a lush romantic dinner in Maui at Mama’s Fish House.
+A revered Hawaiian haunt, Mama’s is a little slice of Polynesian paradise perfect for a low-key dinner for two.

 For almost 50 years Mama’s has been providing warm, welcoming, and tasty interpretations of Polynesian and Pacific Island fare.